 They have been dubbed as The Carpenters of Electro.
 Despite great tracks such as ‘Talking with Myself’, ‘Tell Me When The Fever Ended’ and ‘You’re Walking’, ELECTRIBE 101 disbanded after their only album ‘Electribal Memories’.

-Billie Ray Martin went solo and had a worldwide hit ‘Your Loving Arms’ produced by THE GRID in 1994.
+Billie Ray Martin went solo and had a worldwide hit ‘Your Loving Arms’ in 1994 produced by THE GRID, the dance duo featuring Dave Ball of SOFT CELL.

 An album ‘Deadline for My Memories’ followed and featured the excellent technopop of ‘Running Around Town’, although a few countrified excursions confused some fans.
 Fast forward nearly 17 years and she has continued to release a variety of transient electronic fusions both in her own name and in collaboration with DJ HELL and SLAM with a forthcoming one due with MOTOR.
 Robert Solheim meanwhile has worked under the moniker of CURRENT on a variety of ambient and sound based projects.